-Details of the Sistine Chapel, Michelangelo’s masterpiece, were also restored.
-Thanks to this work, Jesse turned blind.
-This happened because the restorers removed the dirt accumulated on the frescoes to eventually reach its deeper layers, and alter the repairs that Michelangelo himself had made.
+Details of the Sistine Chapel, Michelangelo’s masterpiece, have also been restored.
+Thanks to this work, Jesse became blind.
+This happened because the restorers removed the dirt accumulated on the frescoes to eventually reach its deeper layers, which altered the repairs that Michelangelo himself had made.
 The work has generated controversy, many found it incredible, but other experts disagreed.
 According to them, it would be strange to suppose that the artist had painted his characters without eyes.

 5. Oh, Jesus!